 The vote also exposed the character of the advanced fascistic coup plans Vox and sections of the army have been plotting over the past year.
 As the WSWS has noted, while ostensibly targeting the PSOE-Podemos government, which has tried to lull workers to sleep by denying the mounting evidence that officers are plotting a coup, the coup is in fact aimed at working class opposition.

-The bailout mechanism is a fundamental part of the political economy of ruling elite’s murderous “herd immunity” policy.
-The enrichment of the ruling class can only be continue if workers are sent to work and children to school amid a pandemic.
+The bailout mechanism is a fundamental part of the political economy of the ruling elite’s murderous “herd immunity” policy.
+The enrichment of the ruling class can only be continued if workers are sent to work and children to school amid a pandemic.
 Vox abstained precisely so that it can pin blame for this reactionary policy on Podemos and continue to posture as an “anti-system populist” party, even as it supports handing hundreds of billions to the super-rich at the expense of tens of thousands of workers’ lives.

-Some of Vox’s supporters—like the far-right web site OkDiario ’s director, Eduardo Inda—claim this was a “historical and tactical error that will take a tremendous toll [on Vox], and a betrayal of Spaniards.”
+Some of Vox’s supporters—like the far-right web site OkDiario’s director, Eduardo Inda—claim this was a “historical and tactical error that will take a tremendous toll [on Vox], and a betrayal of Spaniards.”
 For these sections, Vox has missed a golden opportunity to bring down the government and further its coup plans.

 The faction of Vox that prevailed in the vote, however, decided to bid its time.
 Since Podemos, on the most fundamental issues, is implementing policies it supports, it could afford to wait.
 It manifestly calculates that will be able to profit further from growing working class anger at the bailout, austerity and herd immunity policies implemented by Podemos, inciting nationalism and strengthening its position before a coup to impose a military regime is attempted.

 This vote has thus exposed Podemos as a tool of the fascistic policies of the ruling class—as are the various bankrupt nationalist and separatist parties.
-The Basque separatist party Bildu, with its six lawmakers, were essential for the approval of the law.
-Bildu, formerly the Batasuna party, was the political wing of the armed group ETA which waged a six-decade armed struggle to carve out a capitalist mini-state in the economically rich Basque Country.
+The Basque separatist party Bildu, with its six lawmakers, was essential for the approval of the law.
+Bildu, formerly the Batasuna party, was the political wing of the armed group ETA, which waged a six-decade armed struggle to carve out a capitalist mini-state in the economically rich Basque Country.

 Until their dissolution in 2018, Bildu (Batasuna) and ETA were promoted by many pseudo-left groups like the Pabloite Anticapitalistas as part of a “radical left” struggle against the Spanish state.
 Since ETA ended its armed struggle, however, the Basque nationalists have rapidly integrated themselves into the state apparatus, both in the Basque Country and, increasingly, in Madrid.